bmatusiak/rectify/README.md

 ## Config Format

-Notice that the config is a list of plugin config options.
-If the only option in the config is `packagePath`, then a string can be used in place of the object.
-If you want to pass other options to the plugin when it's being created, you can put arbitrary properties here.

-The `plugin` section in each plugin's package.json is also merged in as a prototype to the main config.
+The `exports` section in each plugin's main.js.
 This is where `provides` and `consumes` properties are usually set.

 ## Rectify main API